 Protecting your property

 In the UK, a burglary happens every 13 seconds.
 There are roughly 2.5 million burglaries a year, with 66% of break-ins happening on domestic property.
 Shockingly, police only manage to solve 13% of reported burglaries due to a lack of evidence.
 Installing spy cameras around the perimeter of your property could help catch evidence of any unwanted thieves.
-Spy cameras easily capture the suspicious behavior of unknown visitors around your property.
+Spy cameras easily capture the suspicious behaviour of unknown visitors around your property.
 This allows you to take precautionary measures to protect your home.
 If footage shows a group of people acting suspiciously around your home this could allow you to preemptively stop a break-in.

 Monitor misbehaving pets

 Leaving a pet alone in your home for 8 hours a day can be a scary thought for animal lovers.
 A spy camera will let you check up on your pets throughout the day.
 More so, when you are out at work during the day, you may come home to claw marks on your sofa or half-chewed blinds.
-Installing a spy camera within your home, will allow you to spot which pet is guilty of bad behaviour.
+Installing a spy camera within your home will allow you to spot which pet is guilty of bad behaviour.
 Modern spy cameras come with smartphone apps, allowing you to have a live view of your home throughout the day.
 If your pet is cared for during the day by a sitter or dog walker, a spy camera will also let you see if your pet is getting adequate care and being walked on time.

 Monitor Children and Elderly Relatives

 Spy cameras can be a great way to keep an eye on elderly relatives with their expressed consent.
-If elderly relatives are living with you, installing a motion activated camera in a common space like the kitchen or living room, will allow you to be able to monitor their safety throughout the day.
+If elderly relatives are living with you, installing a motion activated camera in a common space like the kitchen or living room will allow you to be able to monitor their safety throughout the day.
 The same can be said for young children, a spy camera will let you see they're safe.
 If your elderly relatives or children have a carer or nanny, you will also be able to check your loved ones are being cared for properly.

 If you are coming home from work to a messy garden, you may want to enlist a spy camera to find what creatures are causing the issue.
-Neighborhood cats and dogs, or strays can easily break into your garden, dig holes and create unwanted mess.
+Neighbourhood cats and dogs, or strays can easily break into your garden, dig holes and create an unwanted mess.
 If you spot some holes in your garden, you may also have other wildlife like foxes to worry about.
 A spy camera will spot what animal is doing the damage, and where they are entering your garden.
 This could help you find a hole in your fence you didn’t know was giving animals access to your property.